nkgithub01/act-smoothe-evaluation/README.md

 ## Repository Structure

+### `QKV.py`, `QKV_new.py`

+TAIDL ISA specifications used to generate the alpha/improved QKV backends.

+### `cost-models/`

+Cost model implementations copied into generated improved backends during generation.

 ### `docker/`

-Contains scripts and configuration files used to build the Docker development and evaluation environment.
+Dockerfiles and helper scripts for the reproducible ACT evaluation environment.

+### `examples/`

+Example QKV inputs, expected data files, and HLO kernels for manual experiments.

+### `generators/`

+ACT tool generators: backend generator code plus the oracle generator submodule.

+### `kernels/`

+Standalone HLO kernels used by the compile scripts.

 ### `scripts/`

-Includes helper scripts for backend generation, compilation, and build automation.
+Host-side and in-container wrappers for generation, backend builds, compilation, and test execution.

+### `smoothe/`

+SmoothE submodule used for extraction/cost-model integration.

+### `taidl/`

+TAIDL submodule used to define accelerator ISAs and drive ACT code generation.

+### `targets/`

+Checked-in ACT-generated baseline backends for `QKV` and `QKV_new`; improved targets are generated here.

 ### `tests/`

-Contains pytest-based validation scripts used to verify correctness of generated and compiled backends.
+Pytest validation suite and generated oracle packages for original and improved backends.

-### `backends/`

-Stores generated backend implementations and compiled backend artifacts.
+Generated build outputs are written to `backends/` and compiled kernels to `asm/` when the scripts are run.